cjb3768/UrGame/README.md

-# UrGame
+# UrPy
-A modular version of the Royal Game of Ur.
+A modular version of the Royal Game of Ur written in Python.